 Size: 50” wingspan and 20” depth; tentacular edging is approximately 6” deep.
-The size may be customized by using a varying amount of yarn.
+The size may be customized to use any amount of yarn.

 US 6 (4mm) 24” circular needles, or size to match gauge; Stitch marker (1); Size 1.15mm crochet hook, for placing beads, optional; 120 size 6/0 seed beads, optional – this number will change if using more or less yardage; Yarn needle.

 For questions or to show off your shawl, please visit my Ravelry group The Knitting Vortex.